Connect and Thrive

 Ages 12-14 - Wayfinders

-Students move from skill-building into collaboration and broader understanding.
+Learners move from skill-building into collaboration, leadership, and broader systems understanding.

 Describe your image